yofukashino/yofukashino/README.md

-### UwU Comrade
+### Womp Womp

 - Replugged is what I currently like to work on.
 (Your average Discord Client But Better)

 - JS/TS is what I love to work with

-- Never knew PY so learning it

 - Ex Discord.Js Bot Dev

+- Streams Sometimes

 - Looking for a job and is broke, (Pls hire me... *[insert sobbing ]*)

+- Shrimp Snacker

 > "ew"

-## Having heartbreaks Like I do makes you code better apparently
+## having heartbreaks like i do makes you code better apparently

 >> btw check my <span style="color: rgb(255, 225, 255);">[profile page on github.io](https://YofukashiNo.github.io/)</span>